 Writing a book — any book — takes guts.
 Authors face rejection each and every time they ask someone to give it a read.
 Eventually, their names are emblazoned on the front cover and, if the release is poor quality, readers may never give them another chance.

 - The first line of defense can be as simple as a grammar program — not just the spell check that comes with most basic writing software by something a bit more sophisticated like Grammarly or ProWritingAid.

 - Second?
 How about using some beta readers who are not family and friends?
 People who don’t normally read your genre or are unfamiliar with your topic?
-They’re going to tell you where they’re lost and confused and these are signs that more work needed.
-After all, you want anyone who picks up your book to be able to understand it, right?
+If you ask, they’ll tell you where they’re lost and confused — that’s where the author needs to do more work.
+After all, anyone who picks up the book to be able to understand it, right?

-An author willing to accept some hard feedback from strangers and take the time to work through multiple drafts can produce something anyone can be proud of — something of such high quality that could compete on a best seller list.
+An author willing to accept some hard feedback from strangers and take the time to work through multiple drafts can produce something anyone can be proud of — something of such high quality that it could compete on any best seller list.